Written by Abdun Nur

 Within community the sickness of the mind is healed, the emptiness of the heart is filled and the lion of the soul is set free.”
 Abdun Nur

-In the 14th century the common grazing lands were ruined by over grazing because the landlords demanded ever-greater shares from the tenant they exploited.
+In the 14th century the common grazing lands were ruined by over grazing because the landlords and monarchic parasites demanded ever-greater shares from the tenant/slaves they exploited, and hoarded ever more common land for themselves, reducing the available land for the peasants (slaves).

 The Statist view: “The rational herdsman concludes that the only sensible course for him to pursue is to add another animal to his herd.
 And another and another . . .
 But this is the conclusion reached by each and every rational herdsman sharing a common.
 Therein is the tragedy.
 Each man is locked into a system that compels him to increase his herd without limit — in a world that is limited.
 Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.
 Freedom in a commons brings ruin to all.”
 (Garrett Hardin)